-At year-end, the City had \$3.0 million in bonds outstanding as shown in Table A-5.
-No new debt was issued in 2022.
+At year-end, the City had \$3.9 million in bonds outstanding as shown in Table A-4.
+In 2024, \$1.25 million in bonds were issued for drainage improvements.
+These bonds are to be repaid by property taxes.
 More detailed information about the City's debt is presented in the notes to the financial statements.